ZerothAngel/zPermissions/README.md

 ## Features ##

 *   Uses Bukkit database to store permissions (i.e. settings in bukkit.yml).
-Note however, SQLite, the default database for Bukkit, does **not** work.
-You must use a real database.
-I know this will scare away 99% of prospective users. :P

-    I developed with [H2](http://www.h2database.com/) and will probably deploy with it.
-[PostgreSQL](http://www.postgresql.org/) also seems to work fine and I'm sure [MySQL](http://dev.mysql.com/) will as well.
+Should work with most databases supported by [Avaje Ebean](http://www.avaje.org) &mdash; I've specifically tested with PostgreSQL, MySQL, and H2.
+The default Bukkit database, SQLite, is **not** supported. zPermissions will automatically fall back to flat-file storage if it is used.

 *   Group inheritance.
 Groups may inherit permissions from a single parent group.